X2 (film): Plot

-At the White House, brainwashed teleporting mutant Nightcrawler attacks the President of the United States, wounding many agents.
-He is shot and retreats.
+At the White House, a teleporting mutant Nightcrawler attacks the President of the United States; he is shot and retreats.
 Meanwhile, Logan explores an abandoned military installation at Alkali Lake in Alberta for clues to his past, but finds nothing.
 Jean Grey has been having premonitions and struggles to concentrate as her powers become increasingly difficult to control.
 Later, Logan returns to Professor Xavier's school for mutants, and Xavier tracks Nightcrawler using Cerebro.
-Xavier and Cyclops go to question the imprisoned Magneto about the attack, while X-Men Storm and Jean Grey retrieve Nightcrawler.
-Military scientist Colonel William Stryker approaches the president and receives approval to investigate Xavier's mansion for their ties to mutants in the wake of the recent attack.
+Xavier and Cyclops go to question the imprisoned Magneto about the attack, while Grey and Storm retrieve Nightcrawler.
+Military scientist Colonel William Stryker approaches the President and receives approval to investigate Xavier's mansion for their ties to mutants after the recent attack.
 Stryker's forces invade the school and abduct some of the students.
-Colossus leads the remaining students to safety while Logan, Rogue, Iceman, and Pyro escape, and Stryker's assistant Yuriko Oyama captures Cyclops and Xavier.
-During the attack, Logan confronts Stryker, who addresses him as Wolverine and seems to know about his past.
+Colossus leads the remaining students to safety while Logan, Rogue, Iceman, and Pyro escape.
+Stryker's assistant Yuriko Oyama captures Cyclops and Xavier.
+During the attack, Logan confronts Stryker, who addresses him as "Wolverine" and appears to be aware of his past.

+The shapeshifting mutant, Mystique, helps Magneto escape and finds Cerebro schematics.
+Logan, Rogue, Iceman, and Pyro visit Iceman's family in Boston.
+Iceman's brother calls the police after learning he's a mutant.
+Officers surround the house; one shoots Logan after feeling threatened.
+Pyro fights back against officers with his pyrokinesis before Storm, Grey, and Nightcrawler pick them up in their jet.

-The shape-shifting Mystique gains information about Magneto's prison and helps him escape while also discovering schematics for a second Cerebro.
-Logan, Rogue, Iceman, and Pyro visit Iceman's parents and brother in Boston and meet up with Storm, Jean, and Nightcrawler.
-The X-Jet is attacked by fighter jets while flying back to the mansion and is shot down, but Magneto saves them from crashing.
-Magneto explains to the group that Stryker has built the second Cerebro to use it and Xavier to telepathically kill every mutant on the planet.
-Stryker's son, Jason, is a mutant with mind-controlling powers, whom Stryker will use to force Xavier to do this.
-Stryker had also previously used Jason's powers to orchestrate Nightcrawler's attack as a pretense to gain approval to invade Xavier's mansion.
-Magneto also tells Wolverine that Stryker was the man who grafted his adamantium skeleton onto his bones and is responsible for his amnesia.
-Jean reads Nightcrawler's mind and determines that Stryker's base is underground in a dam at Alkali Lake.
+The X-Jet is attacked by fighter jets and shot down while returning to the mansion, but Magneto saves them.
+He explains that Stryker built a second Cerebro to kill every mutant telepathically, using his mutant son Jason, who can control minds, to coerce Xavier.
+Stryker previously used Jason's powers on Nightcrawler to attack the White House to justify his excuse for invading Xavier's mansion.
+Magneto also tells Logan that Stryker grafted adamantium onto his bones and caused his amnesia.
+Grey discovers Stryker's underground base in a dam at Alkali Lake.